 The easiest way to prevent this from happening is to let the mashed mango and sugar sit for about 20 minutes before adding in the pectin.

-During this 20 minute window, you want to stir the mashed mango and sugar occasionally to helps the sugar dissolve.
+During this 20-minute window, you want to stir the mashed mango and sugar occasionally to help the sugar dissolve.

 It’s equally important to vigorously stir the jam for at least three minutes once you’ve added in the pectin and lemon juice.
 Not only will you get a great arm workout, you’ll help that sugar break down even more.